-Ms. Chandler began by giving a brief history of the Medicare Rights Center (MRC): Founded in 1989, it is a nonprofit organization that helps older adults and people with disabilities obtain high-quality and affordable health care.
+This was a presentation of the Medicare Rights Center, which was founded in 1989. it is a nonprofit organization that helps older adults and people with disabilities obtain high-quality and affordable healthcare.
 It is the largest independent source of Medicare information and assistance in the United States.

 What is the Medicare prescription drug benefit (Part D)?

-While drugs that you get during overnight stays in a hospital or nursing home are covered by Medicare Part A, and other drugs that your doctor administers to you or that you get at a dialysis facility are covered by Medicare Part B, Part D of the Medicare plan outlines outpatient prescription drug coverage through your pharmacy or by mail order.
-It is available only through private insurance plans.
+Drugs that you get during inpatient hospital stays or skilled nursing facility stays are covered by Medicare Part A. Drugs that your doctor administers, drugs you get at a dialysis facility and drugs used with certain types of equipment (like nebulizers) are covered by Medicare Part B. All other outpatient prescription drug coverage, including drugs you get at the pharmacy or through mail order are covered by Medicare Part D. Part D is available only through private insurance plans.

 Details include the following:

 - It is not income-based.
-Anyone who receives Medicare is also eligible for this plan.
+Anyone who receives Medicare Part A and/or Part B is also eligible for Part D.

-- The decision to enroll should be made in consideration with one’s current needs and coverage.
+- The decision to enroll and which plan to choose should be made in consideration with one’s current needs and coverage.

 How does it work?

-A private drug plan must be chosen that works with your Medicare coverage.
-There are two types of arrangements – Original Medicare and Medicare Advantage – that provide this coverage.
+You should choose a Part D (private drug) plan that works with your Medicare coverage.
+There are two ways you can get your Medicare – Original Medicare and Medicare Advantage.

-- Original Medicare: This combines a private health plan’s stand-alone prescription drug plan (PDP) with Original Medicare coverage of doctor and hospital services.
-(If you keep Original Medicare, it is necessary to have a private, separate drug plan through a medical insurance company.)
+- Original Medicare: This combines a stand-alone Part D prescription drug plan (PDP) with Original Medicare coverage of doctor and hospital services.
+(Remember your Part D drug coverage will be through a private, separate, drug plan.)

-- Medicare Advantage: This is a comprehensive Medicare private health plan that (with some exceptions) provides all benefits (doctors, hospitals, drugs) under the same plan (MA – PDP).
+- Medicare Advantage: This is a Medicare private health plan that (with some exceptions) provides all benefits (doctors, hospitals, drugs) under the same plan (MA – PDP).
 This arrangement may require that you pay an additional monthly premium for medical benefits.
-(This is the plan that is discussed in this presentation.
-PDP refers to “private drug plan.”
-This is the Managed Care portion of Medicare.)

-Drug plans vary widely and there are many from which to choose (New York has 55).
+Drug plans vary widely and there are many from which to choose.
 Each plan has different costs, covers different lists of drugs (formularies), and has its own network of pharmacies.

 What is the cost of Medicare D?

 Each plan has a different cost.
-Each plan’s coverage offers at least the basics of the general plan in general Medicare, but most plans under Medicare D look very different from Medicare’s basic plan.
-This can be discussed with your pharmacist, or you may contact a Medicare Rights Center counselor and discuss the benefits and drawbacks of the plan that is being considered.
+Each plan’s coverage offers at least the basics outlined in Medicare law, but most plans under Medicare D look very different from Medicare’s basic plan.

 - Tier 1: Generics

-The national average premium for 2008 is $27.93, but if your income and assets are very low, you can get help with the costs of Medicare D through a federal program called Extra Help.
+The national average premium for a basic Part D plan was $32.50 as of 2019; but if your income and assets are very low, you can get help with the costs of Medicare D through a federal program called Extra Help.

-It is important to note that navigating these rate plans is very confusing, and the Medicare Right Center is there to help sort this out.
-Their telephone number is: 1-800-333-4114, or you may visit them online.
-Their direct link is: http://www.medicarerights.org/.
+It is important to note that navigating these rate plans can be very confusing, and the Medicare Rights Center is there to help sort this out.
+Their telephone number is: 800.333.4114, or you may visit them online.
+Their direct link is medicarerights.org.

 Are all drugs covered under Medicare D?